mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

 This will create basically a ``let &scope = StackToken { ... }`` on the stack safely.
 From that point onwards any function that receives a `&StackToken` can be assured that this has a lifetime that is never static and constrained to a stack frame.
+The token expresses basically that the thread lifes for at least as long as the lifetime of that borrow.
 Since threads won't randomly shut down and clean up the stack while code still references it, this lets us create safe borrowing APIs like this:

 .. sourcecode:: rust